 Browser support information

 Many services are now accessed via a web browser (such as Internet Explorer, FireFox, Chrome, Opera, Safari).
-The way these browsers work with the services you access can depend on a number of different factors, and changes to the browser or the service can lead to incompatibillites which can show as different issues (such as odd displays, or drop downs not working etc).
+The way these browsers work with the services you access can depend on a number of different factors, and changes to the browser or the service can lead to incompatibilites which can show as different issues (such as odd displays, tick boxes not working or problems with drop downs etc).

 Working with browsers